Polycystic ovary syndrome (PCOS)

 Polycystic ovaries are usually larger than normal ovaries and contain twice the amount of follicles (cells where immature eggs are stored) as normal ovaries.

-Polycystic ovary syndrome is a common condition that effects millions of women in the UK.*
+Polycystic ovary syndrome is a common condition that affects millions of women in the UK.*

-Women who present with this condition often experience a failure to release eggs (no ovulation) and higher levels of male hormones.
+Women who present with this condition often experience a failure to release eggs (no ovulation), and will not be diagnosed with PCOS until they find they are having difficulties trying to conceive.
+They also have higher levels of male hormones.

 What are the symptoms of PCOS?

 Many women with PCOS may have very mild symptoms, so much so that they don’t realise they have the condition until they present with difficulty conceiving.

 However, there are still many women who do have symptoms.
 Those women will have some or all of the symptoms listed below, to different degrees of intensity, depending on the individual.
 These symptoms include:

 - Difficulty getting pregnant

 - Excessive hair growth (hirsutism) usually on the face, chest, back or buttocks